clintonbuzon/de-exam-rr/README.md

 This will:

-- Create a SQLite database
+- Create an SQLite database.
-- Process the NDJSON events file from `source/events.ndjson` to database
+- Process the NDJSON events file from source/events.ndjson and load it into the database.
-- Export results to target/events.csv
+- Export the results to target/events.csv.

-Optionally you can run the following command to start sql terminal on the created database:
+Optionally, you can run the following command to start an SQL terminal on the created database:

 ```sh
 sqlite3 events.db